realkenlee/RepData_PeerAssessment1/PA1_template.md

         summarise(median = median(steps))
 ```

 Now, we assign the NA with the imputed values.
-First, we merge the median table and assign steps based on a if condition.
+We merge the median table and assign steps based on a if condition.
 We will use mapply for this step.
-The new data table is called imputedtbl:
+The new data table is called *data.new*:

 ```r
 mergedtbl <- merge(data, medianbyinterval, by = "interval")